kubeflow/website/content/docs/pipelines/tutorials/pipelines-tutorial.md

 1. (Optional) If you want to examine your cluster while waiting for the UI to be available, you can use `kubectl` to connect to your cluster:

-  * Connect your local `kubectl` session to the cluster:
+  * Connect your Cloud Shell session to the cluster:

       ```
       gcloud container clusters get-credentials \